emoreno-hub/Personalized_Real_Estaet_Agent/README.md

-# Personalized Real Estate Agent
+# RealtorGPT
+#### Personalized AI real estate assistant, powered by LangChain, RAG, and ChromaDB
 The goal of this project is to create a personalized experience for each buyer, making the property search process more engaging and tailored to individual preferences.
 This application leverages large language models (LLMs) and vector databases to transform standard real estate listings into personalized narratives that resonate with potential buyers' unique preferences and needs.

 ## Methodology